dirham/go-proxy-example/README.md

 # go-proxy-example

-example how to use proxy with golang. editing transport
+An example how to use golang Transport with reverse proxy